 - High Protein and Fat Consumption: Encourages the intake of proteins and fats from sources like meat, cheese, and eggs.

-- Phased Approach: Typically follows four phases—Induction, Balancing, Pre-Maintenance, and Lifetime Maintenance—to gradually reintroduce carbohydrates while monitoring weight loss.
+- Phased Approach: Typically follows four phases—Induction, Balancing, Pre-Maintenance, and Lifetime Maintenance—to reintroduce carbohydrates while monitoring weight loss gradually.

 - No Calorie Counting: Unlike other diets, it doesn’t require participants to count calories, allowing more freedom in food choices as long as carb intake remains low.